-The melody instrument provides two different modes, namely the "Melody" mode and the "Pattern" mode.
-By default, it is in "Melody" mode.
+The melody instrument provides two different modes, namely the Melody mode and the Pattern mode.
+By default, it is in Melody mode.

-• To switch from melody to pattern, hold down one of the pattern keyswitches from E1 to G1 with your left hand, while playing notes with your right hand.
+- To switch from melody to pattern, hold down one of the pattern keyswitches from E1 to G1 with your left hand, while playing notes with your right hand.
 The instrument will temporarily perform those notes as a pattern.
-If a voicing (see section 2.4) is selected for a pattern, triggering its keyswitch will cause the pattern to be played back using the notes contained in the selected voicing rather than the very notes you play.

-- To switch back to melody, release the pattern keyswitch with your left hand.
+If a voicing (see The Voicing Generator and Auto Chords) is selected for a pattern, triggering its keyswitch will cause the pattern to be played back using the notes contained in the selected voicing rather than the very notes you play. - To switch back to melody, release the pattern keyswitch with your left hand.
 If you still hold notes in your right hand at that moment, the instrument tries to sequence one more note that would have followed had you continued with the pattern playback.
-For example, if you release the pattern keyswitch shortly before the next downbeat while still holding notes with your right hand, the instrument will switch back to melody mode with one last note onto that downbeat. - To play patterns instead of melodies by default: If you are mainly intending to use the melody instrument to play back patterns, you can change the default mode from "Melody" to "Pattern" on the Playback page (see chapter 8).
-When "Pattern" is selected as the default mode, holding down one of the "Melody" keyswitches (C1 to D#1) will engage the melody mode temporarily.
+For example, if you release the pattern keyswitch shortly before the next downbeat while still holding notes with your right hand, the instrument will switch back to melody mode with one last note onto that downbeat. - To play patterns instead of melodies by default: If you are mainly intending to use the melody instrument to play back patterns, you can change the default mode from Melody to Pattern on the Playback page (see The Playback Page).
+When Pattern is selected as the default mode, holding down one of the Melody keyswitches (C1 to D#1) will engage the melody mode temporarily.